etjones/ArduinoUnit/readme.txt

         suite.run();
     }

-Upload this sketch to the Arduino (using the 'Upload to I/O Board' button, File | Upload to I/O Board or Ctrl+U).
+Upload this sketch to the Arduino (using the 'Upload' button, File | Upload to I/O Board or Ctrl+U).

-Turn on the Serial Monitor (using the 'Serial Monitor' button) and expect to see the following:
+Turn on the Serial Monitor (using the 'Serial Monitor' button, Tools | Serial Monitor or Ctrl+Shift+M) and expect to see the following:

     Running test suite...
     Tests run: 1 Successful: 1 Failed: 0